PocketWarriors/SkywarsPe/README.md

-SkyblockPe
+SkywarsPe
 ==========

-skyblock but for pe
+skywars but for Minecraft Pe 0.9.X
--SkwarsPe team
+-Made by SkywarsPe-Team